DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 Beginning in the fall of 2020, variants of concern (VOCs) have been increasing in frequency in New Mexico.

-The variant B.1.1.7 (blue) has risen the most dramatically in frequency, mirroring national trends.
-In May 2021, B.1.1.7 made up about 65% of New Mexico sequences.
+The Alpha variant (B.1.1.7, blue) has risen the most dramatically in frequency, mirroring national trends.
+In May 2021, Alpha made up about 65% of New Mexico sequences.
-Increased transmissibility fueled the spread of B.1.1.7, but vaccines remain effective against this variant.
+Increased transmissibility fueled the spread of Alpha, but vaccines remain effective against this variant.

-VOCs P.1, B.1.427 & B.1.249 and variant of interest (VOI) B.1.526 are currently found at low frequencies in New Mexico.
+VOCs Gamma (P.1), Epsilon (B.1.427 & B.1.249) and variant of interest (VOI) Iota (B.1.526) are currently found at low frequencies in New Mexico.

 ```auspiceMainDisplayMarkdown